 Oh, and I haven’t yet seen that production either.
 Now, though, with a copy at Netflix, who knows?

 Bernie Styles called me with another job.
-I was to show up at 8 am on West 56th Street between 8th and 9th Avenues for a movie starring Paul Newman, George C. Scott, Jackie Gleason and Piper Laurie.
-The Hustler
+I was to show up at 8 a.m. on West 56th Street between Eighth and Ninth Avenues for a movie starring Paul Newman, George C. Scott, Jackie Gleason, and Piper Laurie: The Hustler

 Arriving at a police barricade, I was stopped by an officer but Bernie passed me in.
 He told me to join a bunch of people further down the street, sitting in folding chairs on a sidewalk next to what looked like the entrance to a night club with a narrow front awning.

 The whole street was blocked off.
 There were trucks and spotlights everywhere.
-And in the street was a small railroad-like track with a large camera sitting on a moveable platform at one end.
+And in the street was a small railroad-like track with a large camera sitting on a movable platform at one end.

 There was also a truck with an open side window where a man was handing out coffee and doughnuts to the crew and to any of us wanting them.
 And there were at least 20 of us extras.